 More Than Just One Punch

-Earlier this month the boxing world marked the anniversary of the amazing night of when “it happened,” that amazing night in 1994 when the “impossible dream” was fulfilled.
+Last week the boxing world marked the anniversary of the amazing night of when “it happened,” when the “impossible dream” was fulfilled and a great fighter became a legend.
 At age 45, former heavyweight champ George Foreman became the oldest man to win the heavyweight crown in the seventh year of a most unlikely comeback run.
 The fight itself has become part of boxing folklore and is marked by, among other things, the contrasts between Foreman and Michael Moorer, two men from different generations, with markedly different backgrounds and personalities.
 But if you look closer you will find some intriguing similarities.
 A young Foreman in fact shares some significant resemblances to the seemingly dark nature of the young Moorer, who will certainly go down as one of the most misunderstood of heavyweight champions.

 Foreman waves the flag after his Olympic win in 1968.